anphase/pmn.nz/cv.md

 permalink: /cv/
 ---

-MY CV (WIP):
+MY CV

 ----
-## Work
+## Work Experience

 ----
 2015 - Present
 ### Anphase Ltd., Role: Founder/Director
 Industry: Software Development
-* Building B2B SaaS products and platforms
+* Building B2B and B2C SaaS products and services
-* Working with corporations, startups and individuals to reduce friction, solve problems and bring ideas to life
+* Working with corporations, startups and individuals to automate processes, solve problems and bring ideas to life
 * Front and backend development of software solutions from conception, design and testing to production and iteration

+#### SaaS Projects:

+##### Telco Billing Portal (early 2018 - Present)
+* Designed and developed a scalable distributed billing portal that combines data from several variable and static sources into a single bill for each customer that can be then be fed into accounting packages Xero or MYOB EXO.
+The application was developed in Flask with a MySQL database and it operates across a few Linux servers.
+* **Tech stack**: Python, Flask, Bootstrap, JavaScript, CSS, Linux, MySQL, Xero API, MYOB API, Grafana, Metabase

+##### Lightvision Menu Board (mid 2019 - Present)
+* Designed and developed a digital Menu Board system using Django and the Django REST framework to work with the Xibo CMS API.
+This system allows clients to set, update and schedule menu items via a simple and intuitive web interface.
+* **Tech stack**: Python, Django, Django REST Framework, PostgreSQL, JavaScript, Linux, Docker, Xibo CMS, Xibo API

+##### Tenandlord Rental Portal (early 2018 - Present)
+* Developing a platform to help tenants and landlords manage rental properties
+* **Tech stack**: Python, Flask, Bootstrap, JavaScript, CSS, Linux

 #### Major Client Projects: